tchesnutt/halite3/README.md

 ## Notable Versions

+*v8*
+* Refactored Navigation to look one move in advance.
+Ships who have a move that's more important go first.
+* Anti cheese protections broke this version.
+Bot ends up crashing ~10% of the time.

 *v6*
 * Added blur function to computation of value
 * Added cell distance from drop-off function to computation of value